Jimmy Hoffa biography

 It is believed that one of his foes may have had a hand in his disappearance in 1975.
 On July 30 of that year, Hoffa left his Detroit area home for a meeting with a local crime figure and a mob-connected union leader from New Jersey at a restaurant in Bloomfield Township.
 The get together was supposed to be about settling a feud, but Hoffa was the only one who showed up.
 What happened to the former union boss after that remains a mystery.
 His car was found in the restaurant's parking lot, but there was no clues about Hoffa's whereabouts.
 Hoffa was officially declared dead in 1982.

 Since 1975, the disappearance of Jimmy Hoffa has been the subject of countless theories.
 Some say he was done in by organized crime or even federal agents.
 Over the years, authorities have received tips as to the location of Hoffa's remains, but his body has yet to be recovered.
 One breakthrough came in 2001 with DNA evidence that linked Hoffa to the vehicle that was believed to have to used in the crime.
-In 2012, the latest tip led authorities to a Detroit home where an investigation is still underway.
+In 2012, the latest tip led authorities to a Detroit home where an investigation failed to turn up any evidence.

 Hoffa married Josephine Poszywak in 1936.
 The couple had two children together.
 Both daughter Barbara Crancer and son James P. Hoffa have publicly campaigned for further investigation into their father's disappearance.
 James P. Hoffa has also followed in his father's footsteps, serving as the president of the Teamsters Union since 1998.